What does The Prince of Wales do to reduce his own carbon footprint?

 •Detailed monthly monitoring of energy use for each office and residence including the use of “Smart Meters” and ensuring staff switch off lights and equipment when not needed.

 Travel in the UK and overseas on behalf of the government is an essential part of Their Royal Highnesses’ work and carbon emissions vary each year according to the diary of engagements.
 However, the environmental impact of travel is taken into account when planning the diary, alongside other considerations such as cost and security arrangements.
-In addition, the Royal Train runs on bio-diesel made from used cooking oil and The Prince’s Aston Martin runs on fuel made from wine wastage and a cheese by-product.
+In addition, The Prince’s Aston Martin runs on fuel made from wine wastage and a cheese by-product.

 Public transport is used for staff travel as far as possible and most staff walk, cycle or use public transport to get to and from work.
 Cycling is also supported through a cycle-to-work scheme and the provision of shower and changing facilities.